peteroupc/peteroupc.github.io/randomgendoc.md

      |      need not be equal to 1.
      |
      |  monte_carlo_integrate(self, func, bounds, samples=1000)
-     |      Estimates the integral (volume) of a function within the
-     |      given bounds using Monte Carlo integration, which generates
+     |      Estimates the integral (volume) of a function within the specified bounds using Monte Carlo integration, which generates
      |      an estimate using the help of randomization.
      |      func - Function to integrate.
 Takes the same number
      |         of parameters as the length of bounds.